-The Student Advisory Council, or SAC, (Advisor: Professor Higgs) has representatives from the sophomore, junior, and senior undergraduate classes; the SAC provides feedback and recommendations to the department on new ideas and ways to improve the undergraduate program.
+The Student Advisory Council, or SAC, (Advisor: Professor Rabin) has representatives from the sophomore, junior, and senior undergraduate classes; the SAC provides feedback and recommendations to the department on new ideas and ways to improve the undergraduate program.
 Representatives are elected during the Fall of each academic year.

-The American Society of Mechanical Engineers (Advisor: Professor Lister) is an international organization for the profession with a student chapter at Carnegie Mellon.
+The American Society of Mechanical Engineers (Advisor: Professor Reid) is an international organization for the profession with a student chapter at Carnegie Mellon.
 Student membership offers you the opportunity to develop skills and learn more about mechanical engineering.
 The chapter sponsors technical presentations by engineers in the industry, tours of companies and laboratories, and social activities.

 The Society of Women Engineers (SWE) is a university-wide organization that supports and promotes women in science and engineering.
 Activities include the annual Technical Opportunities Conference (TOC) career fair, a workshop to acquaint female high school students with engineering opportunities, and the "Engineering Your Future" workshop for Pittsburgh students in grades 8-11.